Please enter your email in order to download this publication.

 - Classic Organization Development skills: Classic organization development skills may be embedded in much of the work that a talent executive does, but the specific capabilities of organization design, facilitation, team development, etc. that define pure OD aren’t high on CHROs’ request list.

-While a Masters degree is often required for the top talent role, an MBA rarely is and we see extremely few MBAs (especially from Top 20 schools) as candidates.
-We think this is a fundamental oversight and that those who love business, understand how business functions and know the language of business are far more likely to be successful talent leaders.
+While a Masters’s degree is often required for the top talent role, an MBA rarely is and we see extremely few MBAs (especially from Top 20 schools) as candidates.
+We think this is a fundamental oversight and that those who love business, understand how business functions, and to know the language of business is far more likely to be successful talent leaders.